-Musical instrument introductions Guitar- recognise by sight and sound Piano- recognise by sight and sound Key Vocabulary Pulse - a single vibration or short burst of sound Melody - a sequence of single notes that is musically satisfying; a tune Operetta - shorter, less serious piece of music than an opera, aimed to amuse.
+Victor Herbert's music was popular at the end of the Romantic era of music and into the Early 20th Century.
+Key Vocabulary Pulse - a single vibration or short burst of sound Melody - a sequence of single notes that is musically satisfying; a tune Operetta - shorter, less serious piece of music than an opera, aimed to amuse.
 Prima donna - Italian meaning first woman, she is a leading female singer in an opera.
 Cello - is a bowed string instrument of the violin family.
-Useful websites www.singup.org Singing Sherlock by Val Whitlock and Shirley Court The Usbourne's Children's Songbook edited by Anthony Marks The National Songbook: Fifty Great songs for Children to Sing!
+Instrumental introductions- Guitar- recognise by sight and sound Useful websites/Resources www.singup.org Singing Sherlock by Val Whitlock and Shirley Court The Usbourne's Children's Songbook edited by Anthony Marks The National Songbook: Fifty Great songs for Children to Sing!
 Sources of planning National Curriculum, Charanga, Civitas Core Knowledge